Get an Investor Visa in Dubai [A Detailed Guide]

 Structural difference and terminology aside, both investor visa and partnership visa in the UAE are the same in terms of legality and benefits.

 Who can apply for an investor visa in Dubai?

 If you are 18 years of age or above, you can legally become an investor, entrepreneur, or a shareholder in any company in Dubai and across the UAE.
 This in turn will allow you to obtain a UAE residence visa.

 Dubai investor visa has a validity period of three (3) years.
 Every three years, you must go through the process of performing your medical test and renewing your medical insurance and Emirates ID in order to renew your investor visa.

 Starting your own company in Dubai and becoming an investor has its perks.
-Here are some benefits of acquiring an investor visa in Dubai.
+Here are some of the UAE investor visa benefits:

 - Residency – Since an investor visa is valid for 3 years, it automatically qualifies you for a 3-year Dubai residence visa.